solidrock-technology/docs/docs/guide/events.md

 ### Hide Event Map

 If an event address has been set a map will be shown on the event landing page to provide a clearer indication of the event location for those wishing to book in.
-If you'd prefer this map wasn't show you can toggle this setting on.
+If you'd prefer this map was not shown, you can toggle this setting on.

 ## Booking Information